Spain Flood Death Toll Soars To 158

 It could take up to three weeks to reopen the high-speed line between Madrid and Valencia, Transport Minister Oscar Puente wrote on X.

-The political fallout of the disaster started to rumble on Thursday after doubts were raised about the adequacy of warning systems.
+The political fallout of the disaster started to rumble yesterday after doubts were raised about the adequacy of warning systems.

 The conservative head of the Valencia region had appeared to shift responsibility to the left-wing central government on Wednesday.

-But the interior ministry criticised "erroneous information" on Thursday and said the regions, which have wide powers in Spain's decentralised political system, are responsible for managing civil protection procedures in emergencies.
+However, the interior ministry criticised“erroneous information” yesterday and said that the regions, which have wide powers in Spain's decentralised political system, are responsible for managing civil protection procedures in emergencies.

 Legal Disclaimer: